 C-CAP opens doors for talented and motivated students.
 We offer a huge benefit to chefs, especially when we are talking about the labor shortage and diversity in the kitchen.
-Through our results-oriented programs and services, we offer so many opportunities for students to enter the culinary field and have their dreams come true.
+Through our results-oriented programs and services, we offer so many opportunities to students to enter the culinary field and have their dreams come true.

 For more information about Careers through Culinary Arts Program (C-CAP), visit the website at www.ccapinc.org, Instagram at @ccapinc, or Facebook at CCAPinc Facebook.